 When you’re super tired, your metabolism slows down.
 Yep, studies show that even after one night of skimping on shut eye, your body can burn up to 20% less while at rest.
 And if that’s not enough, meet our hormone friends ghrelin and leptin.
 Ghrelin clues you in on when it’s time to eat and leptin lets you know when you’ve had enough.

-The real kicker is that when you’re sleep deprived, you produce more ghrelin and less leptin.
+The real kicker is that when you don’t get enough sleep, you produce more ghrelin and less leptin.
 And that’s another reason the scales keep on creeping up.

-5 Stress.
-When stress gets the better of you, adrenalin, corticotrophin-releasing hormone (CRH) and cortisol are released.
+When stress gets the better of you, adrenalin, corticotrophin-releasing hormone (CRH) and you release cortisol.
 These give you the oomph you need for the fight-or-flight response.
-And Cortisol, the hormone that is secreted to help replenish our bodies after the stress has gone, also unfortunately boosts our appetite.
+And Cortisol, the hormone that you secrete to help replenish your body after the stress has gone, also unfortunately boosts our appetite.

 On top of making you hungry, if you tend to be an emotional eater, comfort food is something you’ll probably reach for during times of stress.